30 Easy & Funny Baby Shower Game Ideas

 Baby Bottle Chug

-Watching grown adults try to chug from a baby bottle was one of the funniest moments of the party!
-We filled baby bottles with juice and gave one to each player.
+Fill baby bottles with juice and give one to each player.
 The challenge?
-Finish the bottle as fast as possible—but only through the tiny bottle nipple.
-People quickly realized it’s not easy to drink fast this way!
-Some squeezed the bottle (which didn’t help much), and others just laughed at how slow it was.
-The person who finished first got a prize, and the rest were left with sore cheeks from all the sucking!
+Finish the bottle as fast as possible, but only through the tiny bottle nipple.
+It’s not easy to drink fast this way.
+The person who finishes first wins, but after the game, you will be left with sore cheeks from all the sucking.

 Tinkle in the Pot

-This game had everyone laughing so hard!
-Each guest placed a balloon under their shirt to act like a pregnant belly.
-Then, they had to waddle across the room, holding a ping pong ball between their knees, and try to drop it into a jar without using their hands.
-Some people shuffled slowly, trying not to drop the ball too soon, while others moved too fast and lost their “pee” halfway there!
-The first person to land their ball in the jar won, but honestly, watching everyone struggle was the best part!
+Each guest must place a balloon under their shirt to act like a mom-to-be belly.
+Then, they have to waddle across the room, holding a ping pong ball between their knees, and try to drop it into a jar without using their hands.
+My friends found it funny, but we didn’t play it because we were not sure if all the guests would like it.

-For this game, we handed out small plastic cups with ice cubes that had tiny plastic babies frozen inside.
-The challenge was simple—whoever got their baby out first won.
-But here’s the catch—no smashing the ice!
-People had to hold it in their hands, blow on it, or get creative to make it melt faster.
-Some rubbed it between their palms like crazy, while others stuck it in their drink to speed things up.
-The moment someone shouted, “My water broke!” everyone burst into laughter.
-It was a simple but super fun game!
+For this game, hand out small plastic cups with ice cubes with tiny plastic babies frozen inside.
+The game is simple, whoever gets the baby out first wins.
+But the catch is no smashing the ice!
+People need to hold it in their hands, blow on it, or get creative to make it melt faster.
+When you get the plastic baby, you win.

 Creative & Sentimental Games